nguyenthanhjt/google-data-analytics-professional-certificate-course/2_Ask-Questions-to-Make-Data-Driven-Decisions/3_Week-3_More-spreadsheet-basics/4_Save-time-with-structured-thinking/5_VIDEO_Staying-objective.md

   - To make data-driven decisions
   - To ensure calculations are accurate
   - `To put information into context`: true
-  - To create compelling graphs
+  - To create compelling graphs.